graphix-asterixdb/graphix-asterixdb.github.io/docs/query-model.md

     In addition to preserving adjacency, we can also enforce that no two vertices in a mapping are the same.
     If we do not enforce anything else, we describe these semantics as _vertex isomorphism_, or _no repeated vertices_.
 3. **No repeated edges**
-    Similiarly, we can impose a uniqueness constraint on the edges of a mapping.
+    Similarly, we can impose a uniqueness constraint on the edges of a mapping.
     If we preserve adjacency and only constrain that edges of a mapping must be unique, then we describe these semantics as _edge isomorphism_, or _no repeated edges_.
 4. **No repeated anything**
     Finally, we reach the strictest way we can determine a mapping: preserve adjacency, and ensure that no edge _and_ vertex is repeated.